wunderwuzzi23/blog/content/posts/2020/husky-ai-building-the-machine-learning-model.md

     ]
 ---

 This post is part of a series about machine learning and artificial intelligence.
-Click on the blog tag "huskyai" to see all the posts.

 In the [previous post](/blog/posts/2020/husky-ai-walkthrough/) we described the overall machine learning pipeline.

-In this post, we dive into the technical details of building and training the machine learning model for Husky AI.
+In this post we dive into the technical details on how I built and trained the machine learning model for Husky AI.

-After reading this you should have a good understanding around the technical steps involved in building a machine learning system.
+After reading this you should have a good understanding around the technical steps involved in building a machine learning system, and also some thoughts around what can be attacked.

 [![Husky AI](/blog/images/2020/husky-ai.jpg)](/blog/images/2020/husky-ai.jpg)